enekodr/enekodr/README.md

 ---

 - 👋 Hi, I’m @enekodr
-- 👀 I’m interested in sports, guitar playing and videogames (classic!)
+- 👀 I’m interested in tech, videogames, psychology and dystopian futures
-- 🌱 I’m currently learning how to manage my time to be as efficient as possible
+- 🌱 I’m currently learning how to find true meaning in life
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to have fun with chill projects
-- 📫 How to reach me at https://enekodiaz.es
+- 📫 How to reach me at enekodiaz@icloud.com
 - ⚡ Fun fact **I used to skateboard and lost tons of brain cells**

 ### Contact